gpdowney/lightweightLSAT/index.md

 If you don't know what you need, [take a Practice Test](https://lawhub.lsac.org/).
 Don't be afraid to fail.
 Failure is the very best teacher.

-And re-read.
+Jump around to the topics that interest you.
+And re-read, too.
 As your skill improves, the meaning of my words might become clearer or change.

 ### 3. Experiment

 Don't reject or accept my ideas until you've tried them out on a real Q.

 Always calibrate your system against the Test.
-If my suggestion doesn't help you be smoother and more confident on real LSAT Qs, it's not helpful.
+If my method doesn't make *you* smoother and more confident on real LSAT Qs, it's not helpful for *you*, so you should try a different approach.

 *Beware: At first, learning any system (even a lightweight one) will make the Test feel harder and slower.*